 2. The big ships have a little rudder.
 The Navy has some pretty big ships and they are all steered with a small rudder.
 The bit and the rudder both fight contrary forces that want to take the horse and ship in the wrong direction.
-Our job is to fight those forces and control our tongues.
+It is our job to fight those forces and control our tongues.
 We all have red hot pokers in our lives.
-A red-hot poker is something or someone that gets your goat.
-The red-hot poker can be a person or a job or a circumstance, e.g., a spouse, boss, or child.
-That poker pushes your buttons and creates anger in your life and harsh words to spill from your lips.
+There are people and circumstances in our lives that are red hot pokers in our lives.
+We get poked until we explode.